Login for Trustees and advisors

 Governance and policies

-Our Articles of Association is the constitutional document which sets out our charitable objects and our governing regulations.
+Our Articles of Association (pdf) is the constitutional document which sets out our charitable objects and our governing regulations.

 The Dunhill Medical Trust accepts that organisations and individuals should be able to make complaints regarding any unsatisfactory aspects of its working practice.
 The purpose of this procedure is to set out a process for dealing with complaints which is fair and aims to resolve issues which may arise as quickly and reasonably as possible.
 The Trust aims to ensure that its grant-making reflects best practice and reserves the right to determine how it carries out its work.
 It does, however, accept that from time to time issues might arise which may need to be resolved as a result of the Trust’s interaction with grant applicants and grant holders, and other external individuals and organisations.

-Complaints Procedure
+Download our Complaints Procedure (pdf)

 Equality and diversity policy